KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 # Basic usage

-Because arrays are such a basic feature of PowerShell, there is a simple syntax for working with them.
+Because arrays are such a basic feature of PowerShell, there is a simple syntax for working with them in PowerShell.

 ## Create an array